kamehame-ha/nuxt-virtual-linux-shell/README.md

 #### text
-`text` option respresents shell startup text, text is generated like every other text in the shell so it supports [text styling](#text-styling)
+`text` option represents shell startup text, text is generated like every other text in the shell so it supports [text styling](#text-styling)

 ```ts
 runtimeConfig: {